sandy-ai-arch/sandy-ai-arch/README.md

 # 💫 About Me:
-I am working on Ericsson<br>Ask me about AI & DevOps Engineering
+I am working at Ericsson<br>Ask me about AI & DevOps Engineering

 ## 🌐 Socials: